NYUDataBootcamp/website/content/undergrad_fall_2017_blog.md

 # THE BLOG: Undergrad Fall 2017

+**November 13th, 2017...What we did today**

+- Talked about projects: Nov 27 is a [final proposal including a data report](https://github.com/NYUDataBootcamp/Materials/blob/master/Documents/bootcamp_project.pdf).
+- Finished up cleaning notebook, key things we learned were the string method `replace` (which replaces individual string elements within each entry) and `replace` on a dataframe (which globally replaces entries).
+- Practiced `groupby` (and aggregation of strings) and boolean operations on the cleaned dataset, estimated that a side of guacamole at Chipoltle costs about 2.3 dollars (side note, I stepped into Chipoltle on Broday and verified that this was about correct!)

+---

 **November 8th, 2017...Exam!**

 - Take a break, but keep thinking about projects an data...
 Felipe and I've found some cool stuff recently and I'll post some links to that soon.